 There are a few reasons behind this, but the most important is climate change.
 Alongside other human factors, climate change has increasingly prevented people from accessing clean and safe drinking water.

-occurs via different sources and activities.
+Water pollution occurs via different sources and activities.
 These include wastewater from industrial mills, residual sludge, and others.
 Industrial waste comprises pollutants like nitrates, mercury, and lead from industrial companies that end up in fresh water and the sea.
 These further aggravate the existing problem of low quality and quantity of water available to people for drinking, cooking, handwashing, bathing, and agriculture.

 Water Filtration Systems Are Eco-Friendly Solutions